Ron Hines DVM PhD

-Certain viral diseases (such as Parvovirus in dogs and panleukopenia virus in cats) can cause low neutrophil numbers.
-Other viruses, (such as dog distemper) are less predictable in their effects on circulating neutrophil numbers.
+Certain viral diseases, such as parvovirus in dogs and panleukopenia virus in cats, can cause low neutrophil numbers.
+Other viruses, such as distemper in dogs, are less predictable in their effects on circulating neutrophil numbers.
 When they do cause low neutrophil counts, it is usually early on in the infection.
 Once secondary bacterial infections enter the picture in dog distemper, neutrophil numbers tend to go up again.

 There is a much longer list of medications that can depress neutrophil numbers in humans; but I have no information as to what those meds might do to neutrophil numbers in your dog or cat.

 You are on the Vetspace animal health website